JendaTovarys/about/conventions.md

-Add files must start with the comment "This is fun project."
+All files must start with the comment "This is fun project."